kawgh1/jotto-testing-demo/README.md

             -   mock `useSelector`
                 -   **Pros**: isolated, faster if many children
                 -   **Cons**: farther from actual code, need to duplicate selector function, can be messy, confusing leading to testing errors

+    -   ### Redux Thunk
+        -   More flexibility for action creators
+        -   Return function instead of an action
+            -   Thunk = function that returns a function
+        -   Can dispatch multiple actions
+        -   Can access current state
+        -   Perfect for our `guessWord` action creator
+            -   It will always dispatch `GUESS_WORD` with every user guess
+            -   If guessed word is correct, it will also dispatch `CORRECT_GUESS`
+            -   Lets us access `success` piece of state
+            -   For determining whether or not to dispatch `CORRECT_GUESS`